-The Blarney Stone is located within Blarney Castle in, yes you guessed it, Blarney, Co.
+The Blarney Stone is located within Blarney Castle in Blarney, Co.
 Cork.
-Blarney is located in the south of the country, located less than 10 kilometres from Cork city centre.
+Blarney is located less than 10 kilometres from Cork city centre.
 Allow almost 3 hours if you are driving from the capital, Dublin.
 You can find the location of Blarney Castle on the map below.
-Blarney village is a stereotypical Irish village that caters to all ages and nationalities, if you are feeling hungry during your visit you can eat in Blairs Inn, sampling the wonders of a proper Irish lunch or dinner!

 The Blarney Stone is said to give the kisser the “gift of the gab”, which is an ability to speak well and with ease.
-The “gift of the gab” is something which people around the world agree that the Irish possess by the bucketload.
-Irish writers and musicians are known worldwide for their eloquence and flowery language, with many of them having kissed the famous stone over the last 200 years.
+It is widely believed that this is a characteristic that the Irish possess in spades!

 The stone was added to the tower of the castle in 1446 to reinforce the castle in the form of a battlement.
-The stone itself is made of limestone, which is a common stone in Ireland.
-The stone has been dated back over 330 million years by geologists and is confirmed to be from the area despite what other legends would say.
+It is made of limestone and dates back some 330 million years according to geologists.

 The origin of the famous stone dates back to the castle’s creation in its current form in 1446.
 The builder, Cormac McCarthy, had legal trouble and sought the advice of Clíodhna, the legendary Queen of the Banshees.
-Her advice was for McCarthy to kiss the first stone he came across the morning of his court date and that it would help him win his case.
-Her advice was taken on board by McCarthy and he duly won his case, showing tremendous fluency and fervor.
+Clíodhna advised McCarthy to kiss the first stone he came across on the morning of his court date.
+McCarthy duly won his case, showing tremendous fluency and fervor in the dock!